Fed03/functional-programming-talk-giuneco/PITCHME.md

 <br>

-This equivalence will allow us to use powerful math tool when structuring our softwares.
+This equivalence will allow us to use powerful math tools when structuring our softwares.
 ---
 # @color[#9e35de](Side)-effects
 +++
 #### @color[#9e35de](Side)-effects represent the interactions with the world outside the function
 +++
 @snap[north-west]
-@color[#9e35de](Side)-effects include but are not limited to
+@color[#9e35de](Side)-effects include, but are not limited to:
 @snapend

 @snap[west list-content-concise span-100]